Make an impact.

 The doctorate degree program is a research-oriented curriculum designed to prepare students for advanced research industry and university-level academic positions in the computing field.

-Both the M.S.E and the Ph.D. in Computer Science are available via distance learning.
+The Master of Software Engineering in Computer Science is available via distance learning.